The Latest Vitamin D Studies You Should Know

 This study looks at the vitamin D variation in Danish children and adults depending on the season.

 Three thousand ninety-two people participated in the study.
-The participants had ages between 2 and 69 years.
-Five hundred twenty-seven of those people were children, and 2565 were adults.
+The participation had a profound effect on vitamin D concentrations in those people who were children and 2565 adults.

 The study took place between 2012 and 2014.

-A small portion of these participants had blood drawn each month for a year, and serum vitamin D was measured.
+A small portion of these participants had blood drawn each month to accurately determine the vitamin D concentration in Nordic populations.

 Information regarding vitamin D supplementation was also obtained using questionnaires.

-The study concluded that approximately 86% of adults and children had sufficient amounts of vitamin D in the bloodstream during spring or autumn.
+The study concluded that approximately 86% of adults and children had sufficient vitamin D in during spring or autumn.

 Many participants had spring concentrations below 50 nmol/L. The study also found out that women generally had better average concentrations of vitamin D in comparison with men.